Sarsuna satellite township: About

 The West Bengal Housing Board developed the township for residential purposes, selling vacant plots (2K and 3K series), pre-constructed houses (H2, H1, M1, L and E schemes) and 4-story apartments.
 "H" denotes for Higher, "M" for middle, "L" for lower and "E" for economically weaker group people.
 The township is divided into 2 phases.
 In 1985, first allotment started through newspaper advertisements.
-Hundred Engineers, Hundred Doctors, few IAS and IPS officers, bank employees and people from government and private organizations came here to their new houses or plots.

 The area is under the jurisdiction of Sarsuna Police Station, which is a part of the South West Division of the Kolkata Police Department.

 Three lakes (Lake No. 1, 2, and 3 respectively) are within half a kilometer of the township.
 Lake 1 is maintained by Kolkata Municipal Corporation with a park and walking path all around, although the other lakes are not maintained and are used as fishery.
 During "Chhat Puja" Biharis assemble at the lake to offer puja.

 Clubs and associations organize celebrations for Durga Puja, the main Bengali festival, Kali Puja and other pujas.
 The Shakuntala Park Housing area hosts film and TV serial shots.
 There are several parks opened by corporation and those are maintained properly.